esphome/esphome-docs/esphomeyaml/guides/contributing.rst

 - `esphomeyaml <https://github.com/OttoWinter/esphomeyaml>`__ (The Python YAML to C++ transpiler)
 - `esphomedocs <https://github.com/OttoWinter/esphomedocs>`__ (The documentation which you're reading here)

-Just clone the repository locally, do the changes for your new feature/bugfix and submit a pull request.
+Just clone the repository locally, do the changes for your new feature/bug fix and submit a pull request.
 I will try to take a look at your PR as soon as possible.

 Contributing to esphomedocs